Unleash/unleash-proxy-client-swift/README.md

 # Unleash Swift SDK

 Unleash is a private, secure, and scalable [feature management platform](https://www.getunleash.io/) built to reduce the risk of releasing new features and accelerate software development.
-This client-side Swift SDK is designed to help you integrate with Unleash and evaluate feature flags inside your application.
+This client-side Swift SDK helps you integrate with Unleash and evaluate feature flags inside your application.

 You can use this client with [Unleash Enterprise](https://www.getunleash.io/pricing?utm_source=readme&utm_medium=swift) or [Unleash Open Source](https://github.com/Unleash/unleash).

-You can connect the SDK to Unleash in two primary ways:
+You can connect the SDK to Unleash in two ways:

 - **Directly** to your Unleash instance using the [Frontend API](https://docs.getunleash.io/reference/front-end-api).
-- **Using Unleash Edge:** Connect via [Unleash Edge](https://docs.getunleash.io/reference/unleash-edge), a lightweight service acting as a caching and evaluation layer between the SDK and your main Unleash instance.
-Edge fetches flag configurations, caches them in-memory, and handles evaluation locally for faster responses and high availability.
+- **Using Unleash Edge**, a lightweight service acting as a caching and evaluation layer between the SDK and your main Unleash instance.
+[Unleash Edge](https://docs.getunleash.io/reference/unleash-edgefetches flag configurations, caches them in-memory, and handles evaluation locally for faster responses and high availability.

-In both modes, the SDK retrieves feature flag configurations for the provided [context](https://docs.getunleash.io/docs/user_guide/unleash_context).
+In both setups, the SDK retrieves feature flag configurations for the provided [context](https://docs.getunleash.io/docs/user_guide/unleash_context).
 The SDK caches the received flag configurations in memory and refreshes them periodically (at a configurable interval).
 This makes local evaluations like `isEnabled()` extremely fast.

-> Note: If you're current implementation relies on Unleash Proxy, please review our guide on how to migrate to [Unleash Edge](https://docs.getunleash.io/reference/unleash-edge/migration-guide).
+> Note: If your current implementation relies on Unleash Proxy, please review our guide on how to [migrate to Unleash Edge](https://docs.getunleash.io/reference/unleash-edge/migration-guide).

 ## Requirements